Yale-EEB723/syllabus/README.md

 Reading includes manuscripts, book chapters, online resources, and videos to be watched ahead of class.
 The dates the readings will be discussed in class are listed in the schedule, but some will be useful to you much earlier as you work on your projects.
 In addition, the reading load is very uneven.
 On light weeks, it is good to get a jump on reading for future weeks.

-In addition to reading assigned for each class, the following will be used as references thorughout the course:
+In addition to reading assigned for each class, the following will be used as references throughout the course:

 Haddock, SHD and CW Dunn (2011).
 Practical Computing for Biologists. [amazon](http://www.amazon.com/Practical-Computing-Biologists-Steven-Haddock/dp/0878933913/ref=sr_1_1)